Hi, welcome to my Doctor Who block-chain card game article😉

 - 4. Serial Number.

-You might wonder why I didn’t list the factor of circulation ?
+You might wonder why the factor of circulation didn't be listed?

 The reason why I won't take the factor of circulation of a card into the consideration is that not only the crafting system can always change its amount but also once the circulation is low, then even though the price of it is higher than other cards, it is influencing to all the card in the same frame rather than a particular card.
 It will violate the definition of the special and valuable of a card that I just mentioned above.